jamesminkyusong/vgeo_mvp_01/GDELT_configs_explanation.md

      ```
      ("A" OR "B") AND (C OR "D E")
      ```
-     Here, "A" and "B" are single words and should be unquoted (i.e. `A OR B`).
+     Here, "A" and "B" are single words and so it should not be quoted.

 ### **Operator Restrictions Within Parentheses:**
    - **Only the `OR` operator is allowed inside parentheses.**